France national football team: Zidane era and World Champions (1995–2006)

-Downfall (2008–2015)
+Decline and rebuild (2007–2015)

 France started its qualifying round for Euro 2008 strong and qualified for the tournament, despite two defeats to Scotland.
-France bowed out during the group stage portion of the tournament after having been placed in the group of death (which included Netherlands and Italy).
+After the performance in the qualifiers, France performed poorly at the final tournament, ending in last place of their group, behind Netherlands, Italy and Romania, obtaining just one point after a 0–0 draw with the Romanian side.
 Just like the team's previous World Cup qualifying campaign, the 2010 campaign got off to a disappointing start with France suffering disastrous losses and earning uninspired victories.
 France eventually finished second in the group and earned a spot in the UEFA play-offs against the Republic of Ireland for a place in South Africa.
-In the first leg, France defeated the Irish 1–0 and in the second leg procured a 1–1 draw, via controversial circumstances, to qualify for the World Cup.
+In the first leg, France defeated the Irish 1–0 and in the second leg procured a 1–1 draw, via a controversial act by France forward Thierry Henry, to qualify for the World Cup.

-In the 2010 World Cup final stages, the team continued to perform under expectations and were eliminated in the group stage, while the negative publicity the national team received during the competition led to further repercussions back in France.
+At the finals in South Africa, the team continued to underperform and were eliminated in the group stage, while the negative publicity the national team received during the competition led to further repercussions back in France.
 Midway through the competition, striker Nicolas Anelka was dismissed from the national team after reportedly having a dispute, in which obscenities were passed, with team manager Raymond Domenech during half-time of the team's loss to Mexico.
 The resulting disagreement over Anelka's expulsion between the players, the coaching staff and FFF officials resulted in the players boycotting training before their third game.
 In response to the training boycott, Sports Minister Roselyne Bachelot lectured the players and "reduced France's disgraced World Cup stars to tears with an emotional speech on the eve of their final group A match".
-France then lost their final game 2–1 to the hosts South Africa and failed to advance to the knockout stage.
+France then lost their final game 2–1 to hosts South Africa and failed to advance to the knockout stage.
 The day after the team's elimination, it was reported by numerous media outlets that then President of France Nicolas Sarkozy would meet with team captain Thierry Henry to discuss the issues associated with the team's meltdown at the World Cup, at Henry's request.
 Following the completion of the World Cup tournament, Federation President Jean-Pierre Escalettes resigned from his position.